-Graphic designer Christian Boer (1981) graduates in 2008 with a very special graduation project; a project that makes the letter jungle also accessible for people with dyslexia.
-In 2008 the organization Dyslexie font is born.
+Graphic designer Christian Boer (1981) graduates in 2008 with a very special graduation project; a project that makes the letter jungle accessible for people with dyslexia.
+In 2008, the organization Dyslexie font is born.
 We are happy to share our whole story…

 In 2008 Christian - who loves to learn but who is always been challenged when doing so – decides to turn his biggest point of frustration into something positive.
-Studying might have been a stuggle, but designing is his biggest talent.
-He decided, as graduating graphic designer, to research how the shape of letters could increase the readability for people with dyslexia.
+Studying might have been a struggle, but designing is his biggest talent.
+He decided, as a graduate of graphic design, to research how the shape of letters could increase the readability for people with dyslexia.

 Christian starts to observe and analyse the different features of dyslexia.
-He comes to the conclusion that whereas people with dyslexia face difficulties to distinguish letters and other 2D objects, they don’t have any problems in distinguishing 3D objects.
-He starts to design 3D letters, which he later translates into 2D.
+He comes to the conclusion that while dyslectics face difficulties to distinguish letters and other 2D objects, they don’t have any problem in distinguishing 3D objects.
+He starts to design 3D letters, which he later transcribes into 2D.

 A font that avoids mirroring, turning, swapping and crowding

-According to typography rules, letters should be shaped symmetrically; a shape that strongly works against people with dyslexia.
+According to typography rules, letters should be shaped symmetrically; a rule that strongly works against people with dyslexia.
 Basic rules are ignored, the challenges of dyslexia form the guidelines.
 Christian designs a font that avoids mirroring, turning, swapping and crowding: Dyslexie font, a well readable font for people with dyslexia.

 In 2011 Dyslexie Font receives the first prize at the Smart Urban Stage Awards in Amsterdam.
 International demand and interest grows.
 Christian is invited later this year for a presentation during TEDx in Dubai, after which the first big organizations start to purchase Dyslexie Font for their staff.

 2012 also was an exciting year.
-The type course TypeTopio becomes available in Dyslexie font and so does the first book “Adventures of Glass”, after which several other publishers start to make their books available in Dyslexie font.
+The typing course TypeTopia becomes available in Dyslexie font and so does the first book, “Adventures of Glass”, after which several other publishers start to make their books available in Dyslexie font.

 2013 is again a turbulent year.
 Christian is a finalist during the INDEX: Design to Improve Live awards in Copenhagen and FastCompany Innovation by Design Awards in New York.
 Later, during the Rabobank New Generation Pitch in Utrecht, the font also wins the first prize.